OmegaEpidex/Media-Sphere-NV/README.md

 services/: This directory contains services, such as API calls, used to interact with the backend.

-.env: This file contains environment variables specific to the frontend (e.g., API endpoints).

-.gitignore: This file specifies files and directories that should be ignored by Git when committing changes.

 package.json: This file defines the frontend project's dependencies and scripts.

 backend/: This directory contains the backend code of your social media site, built with technologies like Node.js, Express, and MongoDB (or any other database).